Psoriasis is a skin disease that causes a rash with itchy, scaly patches, most commonly on the knees, elbows, trunk and scalp.

-This more aggressive treatment consistently improves skin and is often used for more-severe cases of psoriasis.
-Short-term side effects include nausea, headache, burning and itching.
-Long-term side effects include dry and wrinkled skin, freckles, increased sun sensitivity, and increased risk of skin cancer, including melanoma.
+This more aggressive treatment consistently improves skin and is often used for more-severe psoriasis.
+Short-term side effects might include nausea, headache, burning and itching.
+Possible long-term side effects include dry and wrinkled skin, freckles, increased sun sensitivity, and increased risk of skin cancer, including melanoma.

 Oral or injected medications

-If you're considering dietary supplements or other alternative therapy to ease the symptoms of psoriasis, consult your doctor.
-He or she can help you weigh the pros and cons of specific alternative therapies.
+If you're considering alternative medicine to ease the signs and symptoms of psoriasis, talk with your health care provider about the pros and cons of these approaches.

 Lifestyle and home remedies